Banasthali Vidyapith in Rajasthan awarded Rajiv Gandhi National Sadbhavana Award | Politics

 It is presented on the birth anniversary of former prime minister Rajiv Gandhi.

-In his address, Kharge said these days many are trying to underplay the achievements of former prime minister Rajiv Gandhi.
+In his address, Kharge said these days many are trying to underplay the achievements of Rajiv Gandhi.

+He said Rajiv Gandhi received the biggest-ever mandate of 401 Lok Sabha seats but gave equal importance to all, including the opposition, and even the party which at the time had only won two seats in Lok Sabha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)